Robustness of competing climatic states: Effect of removing the energy bias by the re-injection of the dissipated kinetic energy

 The transport of enthalpy is slightly less intense in {\tt SETUP-FH}, as shown in Fig.~\ref{fig:FHtransports}a, b.
-The energy re-injection is local and takes place mostly in the mid-latitudes, which is where the strongest dissipation takes place.
-Hence, heat is added in a region where one has a negative TOA budget.
+The energy re-injection is local in space and time and takes place mostly in the mid-latitudes, which is where the strongest dissipation occurs.
+Hence, heat is added in a region where the annual-mean TOA budget is negative (see Fig.~S3 in Supplemental Material).
 As a result, the peak value of the meridional enthalpy transport as well as the meridional temperature gradient $\Delta T_\textrm{PE}$ decrease in {\tt SETUP-FH}, as shown in Fig.~\ref{fig:FHtransports}a, b and Table~\ref{tab:STD_FH}, respectively.
-Instead, the local increase in the surface temperature leads, as a result of enhancement of evaporation, to strengthening of the meridional moisture transport in {\tt SETUP-FH} with respect to the reference setup {\tt SETUP-REF} (Fig.~\ref{fig:FHtransports}c).
+Instead, the local increase in the surface temperature leads, as a result of enhancement of evaporation, to a slight strengthening of the meridional moisture transport in {\tt SETUP-FH} with respect to the reference setup {\tt SETUP-REF} (Fig.~\ref{fig:FHtransports}c).

 The LEC for the two setups are compared in Fig.~\ref{fig:fh_lec}.
-The generation of available potential energy, $\dot Q$, is 4\% smaller in {\tt SETUP-FH}.
-This is consistent with a weaker meridional enthalpy transport in the atmosphere, as observed in Fig.~\ref{fig:FHtransports}a, and with a smaller meridional temperature gradient (from equator to poles).
-Dissipation $D$ is reduced accordingly in {\tt SETUP-FH}, because the re-injection
+Dissipation $D$ is 4\% smaller in {\tt SETUP-FH} than in the reference setup.
+In a steady state, the generation of available potential energy $\dot Q$ and the dissipation $D$ have to balance and hence $\dot Q$ has to decrease by an equal amount.
+This is consistent with a weaker meridional enthalpy transport in the atmosphere, as observed in Fig.~\ref{fig:FHtransports}a, and with a smaller meridional temperature gradient (from equator to poles), see Table~\ref{tab:STD_FH}.

-While the intensity of the atmospheric circulation is lower in {\tt SETUP-FH}, as measured by the mechanical work $W\sim D$, its hydrological cycle becomes more effective, as already observed for the water-mass transport in Figure~\ref{fig:FHtransports}c, with slightly larger values of material-entropy production associated with precipitation and condensation, as shown in Table~\ref{tab:FH_MEP}.
+While the intensity of the atmospheric circulation is lower in {\tt SETUP-FH}, as measured by the mechanical work $W\sim D$, its hydrological cycle becomes slightly more effective, as already observed for the water-mass transport in Figure~\ref{fig:FHtransports}c, with statistically significant larger values of material-entropy production associated with precipitation and condensation, as shown in Table~\ref{tab:FH_MEP}.
 Heating the lower levels of the atmosphere strengthens the hydrological cycle and favours vertical transport of water vapour.
-Overall, the total MEP increases mainly because of the strengthening of the hydrological cycle in {\tt SETUP-FH}, despite the reduced contribution by viscous processes and sensible heat diffusion.
+Overall, the total MEP remains approximately constant because the slightly strengthening of the hydrological cycle in {\tt SETUP-FH} is compensated by the reduced contribution of viscous processes and sensible heat diffusion.